Tree automata and pigeonhole classes of matroids: II: Introduction

 Knowing that we have efficient model-checking for bicircular matroids gives us a new, and quite simple, proof of Courcelle's Theorem (\Cref{fodder}), which states that there is a fixed-parameter tractable algorithm for testing monadic second-order sentences in graphs, relative to the parameter of tree-width.

 As well as proving positive results, we establish some negative propositions.
 Any class of matroids that contains the rank\dash $3$ uniform matroids and is closed under principal extensions is not pigeonhole (\Cref{nubbin}).
-Thus matroids representable over an infinite field are a non-pigeonhole class (\Cref{yippie}).
+Thus matroids representable over a given infinite field form a non-pigeonhole class (\Cref{yippie}).
 The class of transversal matroids is not pigeonhole, (\Cref{hiccup}) and nor is the class of gammoids (\Cref{yellow}).
 A different argument shows that the class of \hgg\ matroids is not pigeonhole when $H$ is infinite (\Cref{object}).

+For an introduction to monadic second-order logic and its application to finite structures, see \cite{CE12} or \cite[Chapter 13]{DF13}.
 Oxley provides our reference for the basic concepts of matroid theory \cite{Oxl11}.
-If $M$ is a matroid, and $(U,V)$ is a partition of $E(M)$, then $\lambda_{M}(U)$ is $r_{M}(U)+r_{M}(V)-r(M)$, and we call this the \emph{connectivity value} of $U$.
+We have noted that if $M$ is a matroid and $(U,V)$ is a partition of $E(M)$, then the \emph{connectivity value} of $U$ is $\lambda_{M}(U)=r_{M}(U)+r_{M}(V)-r(M)$.
 A \emph{$k$\dash separation} is a partition, $(U,V)$, of the ground set such that $|U|,|V|\geq k$, and $\lambda_{M}(U)<k$.
 A matroid is \emph{$n$\dash connected} if it has no $k$\dash separations with $k<n$.
+A \emph{cyclic flat} of the matroid $M$ is a flat $F$ such that the restriction $M|F$ has no coloops.
+When $E$ is a finite set and \mcal{I} is a collection of subsets of $E$, we refer to the pair $(E,\mcal{I})$ as a \emph{set-system}.
+We say that the members of \mcal{I} are \emph{independent sets}.